Supervising Attorney | Clinical Professor of Law

 - J.D., St. Mary’s University School of Law, 1996

 - B.A., University of Wisconsin-Madison, Political Science, 1989

 Specialties and Courses

-As a law student, she co-authored a law review article challenging the constitutionality of a statute regarding writs of habeas corpus for death row inmates.
-After graduating, Burnham served as a briefing attorney to Chief Justice David Wellington Chew on the Eighth Judicial District Court of Appeals in El Paso and as a briefing attorney to Baird on the Texas Court of Criminal Appeals.
+Prior to joining the St. Mary’s Law faculty in 2007, Professor Burnham served as a Briefing Attorney for Chief Justice David Wellington Chew on the Eighth Judicial District Court of Appeals in El Paso, Texas, and Judge Charles Baird on the Texas Court of Criminal Appeals.

 She started her career as a criminal defense lawyer with the San Antonio-based law firm Goldstein, Goldstein and Hilley (now Goldstein and Orr) where she practiced at the trial and appellate levels in both state and federal court.
 She opened her own criminal defense firm in 2000.